NaluKit/nalu/etc/wiki/xx. Controller & Component.md

-#TBD

 # Controllers and Components
 Nalu mainly helps you to define three types of elements:

 * Handler (a class, without visual components see [Handler](https://github.com/NaluKit/nalu/wiki/10.-Handler))
 * Controller
 * Components

-This page will help you to understand how to build Controllers and Components.
+This page will show you how to build Controllers and Components.

 If you are familiar with the MVP pattern:
 In Nalu a controller can be compared with the presenter and the component with the view of the MVP pattern.